DanLeEpicMan/website/content/misc/tutorials/mathematics/real-analysis.md

 {% end %}

 This definition has an immediate interpretation. **If a function is continuous at $x_0$, then it preserves sequences that converge to $x_0$**.
-In other words, a function is continuous if and only if it preserves convergence.
+In other words, a function is continuous if and only if it preserves convergence of sequences.

-Naturally, I would not be introducing two separate definitions if they weren't really the same thing.
+Naturally, I would not introduce two separate definitions if they weren't saying the same thing.

 {% admonition(type='tip', title='Sequental and Epsilon-Delta Continuity') %}

-A function $f$ is $(\varepsilon, \delta)$-continuous at $x_0$ if and only if it is sequentially continuous at $x_0$
+A function $f: X \to \mathbb{R}$ is $(\varepsilon, \delta)$-continuous at $x_0$ if and only if it is sequentially continuous at $x_0$

 {% end %}